Self-Hosted Sentry Alternative | Telebugs Error Tracking

 the option to deploy Telebugs directly using Docker on your internal

-Absolutely!
+Yes.
 Telebugs is a standalone error tracker that works with any

 Not at all.
-Only one person — whether it’s you, your IT admin, or
+Only one person, whether it’s you, your IT admin, or

-someone else — needs to buy Telebugs, download it, and set it up on a
+someone else, needs to buy Telebugs, download it, and set it up on a

 server (yours or a shared one).
 Once it’s installed, your entire team